Palak Pudina Chutney Recipe | Spinach & Mint Chutney

 Instructions

-• Transfer the paste to a bowl and set it aside.
+• Pour the paste into a bowl and keep it aside.

-• Add the remaining 1/3 portion of the chutney paste to the curd mixture and blend well.
+• Then, add the remaining portion of 1/3 of the chutney to the curd.
+Mix it nicely as well.

-• Incorporate 2 tsp of black salt into the mix.
+• When it is done, add 2 tsp of black salt to the mixture.

-• Follow with 1.5 tsp of dry mango powder (amchur).
+• Then add 1.5 tsp of dry mango powder (amchur) to the mixture.

-• Add 1.5 tsp of coarsely ground roasted cumin seeds to the bowl.
+• Now, add 1.5 tsp of roasted and coarsely ground cumin seeds to the bowl.

-• Your Palak Pudina Chutney is now ready to enjoy with fritters and other snacks or dishes.
+• Your palak pudina chutney is now ready to be consumed with fritters and other snacks and dishes.

 Subscribe to My YouTube Channel Mitar Cooking!